BrianArbuckle/GALA/README.md

-This repository is for the 2018-2019 middle school python coding club that I run at the **Girls Academic Leadership Academy, Dr. Michelle King School for Science, Technology, Engineering and Math (GALA)**.
-The club meets once a week during the girls’ lunch break.

-# Goals
-The goal of the club is to engage the girls in coding, beyond scratch, with hands-on practical data science and IOT projects to see the problem-solving potential of coding in everyday life.

 ## Current Project:
 [Zip Code Map v1](html/gala_zip_map_v1.html) - *see below **'Zip Codes Part 3 - The Bubble Map'** for the code*